dunkelrot/elxml/README.md

-elxml-archiver
+elxml
 =====

-A minimalistic Excel OOXML writer with archiver.
+A minimalistic Excel OOXML writer.
 The main purpose is to create simple Excel files via JavaScript.
 The current implementation supports

 1. Multiple sheets